quark0/STOP/README.md

 The dataset is located at `data/bilingual`, where `cn.graph.txt` is a 50-NN similarity graph of Chinese word induced from an external corpus in via word embeddings.
 Similarly, `en.graph.txt` is the graph for English words.

-With info provided in the two monolingual graphs, our goal is to correctly rank the bilingual word pairs in `validationLinks.txt` based on a set of seed translations in `trainingLinks.txt` obtained from a Chinese-English dictionary.
+Given the two monolingual graphs, our goal is to correctly rank the bilingual word pairs in `validationLinks.txt` based on a set of seed translations in `trainingLinks.txt` obtained from a Chinese-English dictionary.

 The code can be compiled with `make -j8` via g++